Jason-Duffy/AVRly/content/anatomy-of-embedded-firmware/Anatomy.md

 ## C Header Files
 The purpose of a C header file is to provide public data which can be shared with other files.
+Users wanting to get a feel for how to use an API will first look at the header file, as the function signatures will provide information on how to use them.

 A C header file should be named after the function of the module or the peripheral that it serves.
 The filename should be entirely in lowercase, and the file extension is `.h`.
 The aim is to expose as little information as possible in the header file - just the public function declarations and any macros or typedefs etc required by other files, without them having to know too much about how it actually works.